Search Knowledge Base by Keyword

 Your license key will only work on the domain it is created for.
 Should your domain change (including http->https) you will need a new license key.

 RentPress includes several templates to help get started right away.
 These templates can be used with static or dynamic property data.
 Make sure you have added a property to your site.
-If you would like to use RentPress to build a fully-custom experience for your website, please check out the follow the How to Build Custom Templates with RentPress Data article.
+If you would like to use RentPress to build a fully-custom experience for your website, please view the Data Layer and Data Structure page.

 These templates are enabled in the RentPress plugin settings: Dashboard > RentPress > Enable Templates.
 You can then choose to enable each template individually.
 Alternatively, you can leave any of these disabled if you would like to write your own templates.
 After making your selections, click Save Changes.